View All

 4. The accuracy of prediction using the decision tree classifier is comparable to other methods of prediction or classification.

-5. It also has the capability to exclude the features which are unimportant.
+5. It also has the capability to exclude the features that are unimportant.
 This process of eliminating irrelevant features is done automatically.

 Disadvantages of using the decision tree classifier